chamerling/reveal.js/content/ow2con13/slides.md

-# Let's build an Open and Social PaaS
+## Let's build the next generation of Open Source Software for entreprise communication in the Cloud